- Calendar & Activities

 Tall Emu supports traditional manufacturing involving multiple input products and a singular (or multiple) output products – e.g. baking a cake or building a car.
 We also support singular input products being manufactured into multiple output products – e.g. a cow ‘manufactured’ into multiple cuts of meat.

-For the sake of this example, we’re going to be setting up a BOM for brownies.
+For the sake of this example, we’re going to be setting up a BOM to make chocolate brownies.

-To create a Bill of Materials, head to the Main Menu and expand the Manufacturing module, then select Bills of Material.
+Head to the Main Menu > Manufacturing > Bills of Material.